 A bit further away along the Great Western Highway is Blackheath, a quieter version of Leura and Katoomba.
 Blackheath is home to some of the best bushwalks and lookouts in the Blue Mountains region.

-Other interesting areas to visit in the Blue Mountains that are a bit further away are the Lithgow area, the Mount Victoria area, the Mount Wilson area, and the Mount Tomah area, which is home to the Blue Mountains Botanic Garden.
+Other interesting areas to visit in the Blue Mountains that are a bit further away are the Lithgow area, the Mount Victoria area, and the Bells Line of Road area, which is home to the beautiful Blue Mountains Botanic Garden.

 How to Get to the Blue Mountains